Are you checking your analytics?

 But are you doing the same on Twitter?

-Having an account on any social media platform as a business and not using their insights and analytics tools is pretty pointless from a marketing perspective.
 Most platforms have their own native analytics tool – Facebook has Facebook Insights, Twitter has Twitter Analytics and Instagram has Instagram Analytics – so there is no excuse not to be keeping an eye on them regularly.

 We’re going to dive into some of the really useful features you can find in Twitter Analytics and how you can use this crucial data to grow your followers and increase engagement on your account.